FC Baník Ostrava: Supporters

 In the late 2000s Baník had attendances higher than most within the Czech First League.

 Ultra supporters of Baník call themselves Chachaři, which means "bad boys" in the local dialect.
 Some of the ultras' songs contain lyrics proudly demonstrating willingness to not only sing, but also fight for their club.
-Baník's ultras have made friendships over the years, and in 2006 celebrated 10 years of partnership with 2nd division Poland club, GKS Katowice.
+Baník's ultras have made friendships over the years, and in 2006 celebrated 10 years of partnership with first league division ekstraklasa Poland club, GKS Katowice.
 The celebration took the form of a game between the two teams, organised by the clubs' directors.
 The fixture took place at GKS's stadium, where throughout the 90 minutes the opposing sets of fans sung one another's songs.
 At the end of the game, both sets of fans climbed over metal fences in order to race onto the pitch come the final whistle to embrace and exchange scarves.